Agungvpzz/Survival-Analysis/README.md

    ![Survival Function Curve Based on Hazard](https://github.com/user-attachments/assets/f9c9ffdb-c958-4da1-88df-75817a913bfa)
 </div>

-- The model stratifies customers into risk groups very well.
+- The line curves show how well our hazard model

 #### e.
 Survival Function Curve for Time-to-Event Predictions
 Example with the first 10 customers